ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

     * Providing project coordination for contractors and hired workers to ensure construction and sale deadlines
     * Financing and accounting of project budgets to maintain workflow and to ensure profitability
 - company: West Alabama Internal Medicine LLC
-  job_title: Senior Manager and IT Analyst
+  position: Senior Manager and IT Analyst
   start_date: 2003-01-01 00:00:00 -06:00
   end_date:
   body: |-